-The Statement of Accounts was authorised for issue by the Chief Financial Officer on the 31 May 2019.
-Events taking place after this date are not reflected in the financial statements or note.
-There have been not adjusting events that have impacted the financial accounts.
+The Statement of Accounts was authorised for issue by the Chief Financial Officer on the 31st May 2020.

+There have been no adjusting or unadjusting events occurring after the reporting date that would have a material impact on these financial statements.